WHAT is VOLT TYPHOON?

 • Ensure logging is turned on for application, access, and security logs and store logs in a central system.

+In addition, the advisory provides detailed mitigation recommendations for IT network administrators.
 The ACSC provides a comprehensive list of recommendations for detecting if your organisation has been breached by Volt Typhoon that includes:

 • Applying ‘Living off the Land’ detection best practices